Islanders–Rangers rivalry: Regular season

 The Islanders and Rangers play each other four times each regular season, with each team hosting two games.
 In the late 1970s and throughout the 1980s, the rivalry was mostly one-sided in favor of the dominant Islanders, who ultimately won four Stanley Cup championships in a row during that time.
 However, since 1994, the rivalry has shifted more towards the Rangers.
 The Rangers won their fourth Stanley Cup in 1994 and have experienced much playoff success since, including five appearances in the Eastern Conference finals in 1997, 2012, 2014, 2015 and 2022 (where they lost to two of their biggest rivals other than the Islanders, the Philadelphia Flyers (in 1997) and New Jersey Devils (in 2012)), as well as a trip to the Stanley Cup Final in 2014.
 The Islanders, on the other hand, did not win a playoff series after 1993 until their victory over the Florida Panthers in 2016 but have gone to the Eastern Conference finals in 2020 and 2021.
-Since the 2015–16 season the Islanders have won 13 of the last 16 games between the two teams, and at one point had won eight in a row, making the rivalry one-sided in favor of the Islanders as of late.
+Since the 2015–16 season, the Islanders have won 13 of the last 16 games between the two teams, and at one point had won eight in a row, making the rivalry one-sided in favor of the Islanders as of late.

 Playoffs

 In 1975, the Islanders made their first trip to the NHL playoffs, facing the heavily favored Rangers in a best-of-three first-round series.
-After splitting the first two games, the Islanders won game three, and the series, when J. P. Parise scored 11 seconds into overtime.
+After splitting the first two games, the Islanders won game three, and the series, when J. P. Parisé scored 11 seconds into overtime.
 The teams met again in the 1979 playoffs; this time the underdog Rangers were victorious, eliminating the heavily favored Islanders in six games and earning a spot in the Stanley Cup Final.
 This was particularly memorable as it continued the Islanders' reputation for playoff "chokes" despite finishing first in the league during the regular season.

 The teams met in the playoffs every year from 1981 to 1984; the Islanders won each series by margins of 4–0, 4–2, 4–2 and 3–2 en route to four Final appearances and three Stanley Cups (in addition to their win to make it four championships and five Final series in a row).
 In the 1990s, the teams met twice, with the Rangers winning 4–1 in 1990, and sweeping the Islanders 4–0 in 1994, en route to winning their first Stanley Cup since 1940.
 The 1994 first-round playoff series is the most recent meeting between the two teams in the playoffs.